Buckinghamshire: Mineral extraction

 Quarrying has taken place for chalk, clay for brickmaking and gravel and sand in the river valleys.
 Flint, also extracted from quarries, was often used to build older local buildings.
 Several former quarries, now flooded, have become nature reserves.

 Demography

-Buckinghamshire is sub-divided into civil parishes.
+The administration of Buckinghamshire is further sub-divided into civil parishes.

 Today Buckinghamshire is ethnically diverse, particularly in the larger towns.
 At the end of the 19th century some Welsh drover families settled in north Bucks and, in the last quarter of the 20th century, a large number of Londoners in Milton Keynes.
 Between 6 and 7% of the population of Aylesbury are of Asian or Asian British origin.
 Likewise Chesham has a similar-sized Asian community, and High Wycombe is the most ethnically diverse town in the county, with large Asian and Afro-Caribbean populations.
 During the Second World War there were many Polish settlements in Bucks, Czechs in Aston Abbotts and Wingrave, and Albanians in Frieth.
 Remnants of these communities remain in the county.